DataDog/libddwaf/UPGRADING.md

 - `libddwaf-1.13.0-linux-x86_64.tar.gz`
 - `libddwaf-1.13.0-linux-aarch64.tar.gz`

 The contents of each package is essentially equivalent to the legacy builds, however the new static builds do not provide or require a separate static `libc++` package as all static libraries have been packaged together within `libddwaf.a`.
+Note that the directory contained within each archive still follows the old naming convention, this will also be changed once the legacy builds have been deprecated.

 The new builds use version 16 of `libc++` and friends, compiled against musl `1.2.4` using `clang-16`.